-House Bill No. 30, introduced by Representative Bagley, amends the Louisiana State Employees' Retirement System (LASERS) eligibility criteria for retirement.
-The bill modifies the existing law by changing the requirement for retirement eligibility from "Thirty years" to "Twenty-seven years" of service for members hired on or before June 30, 2006, and for those whose first employment making them eligible for membership occurred on or before December 31, 2010.
-Additionally, it establishes that members hired on or after July 1, 2006, and certain state officials hired between December 31, 2010, and June 30, 2015, are eligible for retirement with "Twenty-seven years or more of service, at any age."
-The bill also retains provisions for actuarially reduced retirement benefits for members with 20 years of service.
+House Bill No. 30, introduced by Representative Bagley, amends the eligibility criteria for retirement within the Louisiana State Employees' Retirement System (LASERS).
+The bill modifies existing law by changing the requirement for retirement eligibility from "Thirty" years of service to "Twenty-seven" years for members hired on or before June 30, 2006, and for those whose first employment making them eligible for membership occurred on or before December 31, 2010.
+Additionally, it establishes that members hired on or after July 1, 2006, and certain state officials can retire with "Twenty-seven" years of service at any age, or with five years of service at age sixty or thereafter.
+The bill also retains provisions for actuarially reduced retirement benefits for members with twenty years of service.

 Statutes affected: HB30 Original: 11:441(A)(1)